Most obsessive-compulsive thoughts and behaviors are related to concerns about harm or risk.

-OCD differs from psychotic disorders, in which people lose contact with reality.
-OCD also differs from obsessive-compulsive personality disorder (see Obsessive-compulsive personality disorder), although people with these disorders may have some of the same characteristics, such as being orderly or reliable or being a perfectionist.
+OCD differs from psychotic disorders, which are characterized by loss of contact with reality, although in a very small minority of OCD cases there is no insight.
+OCD also differs from obsessive-compulsive personality disorder Obsessive-Compulsive Personality Disorder Obsessive-compulsive personality disorder is characterized by a pervasive preoccupation with orderliness, perfectionism, and control (with no room for flexibility or efficiency) that ultimately... read more , although people with these disorders may have some of the same characteristics, such as being orderly or reliable or being a perfectionist.

 Common obsessions include the following:

 Concerns about contamination (for example, worrying that touching doorknobs will cause disease)

 Doubts (for example, worrying that the front door was not locked)